 11. How do I make a bug report?
 All bug reports, comments, suggestions, and questions should go to cdfsupport. ------------------ Template for bug report ------------------------ To: email@example.com.
 Subject: [area]: [synopsis] [replace with actual AREA and SYNOPSIS] VERSION: [CDF library/toolkit version (e.g., CDF Version 2.5.1).
 You can obtain the version of your CDF distribution using the CDFinquire toolkit program and specifying the "/ID" argument as in the examples below: From MS-DOS: cdfinq -id From UNIX: cdfinquire -id From VMS: CDFINQUIRE /ID ] USER: [Name, telephone number, and address of person reporting the bug. (email address if possible)] AREA: [Area of the CDF source tree affected, e.g., lib, tools, tests, top-level.
 If there are bugs in more than one AREA, please use a separate bug report for each AREA.]
 SYNOPSIS: [Brief description of the problem and where it is located] MACHINE / OPERATING SYSTEM: [e.g. Sparc/SunOS 4.1.3, HP9000/730-HPUX9.01...]
 COMPILER: [e.g. native cc, native ANSI cc, Borland C++ V3.1, MPW, ...]
 DESCRIPTION: [Detailed description of problem.]
 REPEAT BUG BY: [What you did to get the error; include test program or session transcript if at all possible.
 If you include a program, make sure it depends only on libraries in the CDF distribution, not on any vendor or third-party libraries.
 Please be specific; if we can't reproduce it, we can't fix it.
 Tell us exactly what we should see when the program is run.]
 SAMPLE FIX: [If available, please send context diffs (diff -c).]
 [PLEASE make your Subject (SYNOPSIS): line as descriptive as possible.]
 [Remove all the explanatory text in brackets before mailing.]
 [Send to firstname.lastname@example.org or to Attn: CDFSUPPORT NASA/GSFC/SED/ESED/SPDF Code 672.0 Greenbelt, MD 20771, U.S.A. ] ------------------ End of Bug Report Template ----------------------

 12. Is there a mailing list for CDF announcements?
 For administration questions, for additions or deletions from the general mailing list or for corrections to the list, please send messages to cdfsupport The CDF users mailing list is used to distribute major announcements and events to CDF users.
-To subscribe to this mailing list, either visit https://lists.nasa.gov/mailman/listinfo/gsfc-cdf-announcements, or send an e-mail message to email@example.com.
+To subscribe, send an email to join mailing list (no text in the body is required).
+To unsubscribe, send an email to leave mailing list.

 14. Are CDF data sets/files platform-independent?
 CDF data sets are portable across any platforms supported by CDF.
-These currently consist of VAX (OpenVMS and POSIX shell), Sun (SunOS & SOLARIS), DECstation (ULTRIX), DEC Alpha (OSF/1 & OpenVMS), Silicon Graphics Iris and Power Series (IRIX), IBM RS6000 series (AIX), HP 9000 series (HP-UX), NeXT (Mach), PC (, Windows NT/2000/XP/Vista, Linux, QNX, Solaris, Cygwin & MinGW), and Macintosh (68K & Power PC running Mac OS X or Linux), ARM (Raspbian/Fedora/Ubuntu) and Itanium (OpenVMS).
+These currently consist of VAX (OpenVMS and POSIX shell), Sun (SunOS & SOLARIS), DECstation (ULTRIX), DEC Alpha (OSF/1 & OpenVMS), Silicon Graphics Iris and Power Series (IRIX), IBM RS6000 series (AIX), HP 9000 series (HP-UX), NeXT (Mach), Intel-based PC (Windows XP/7/8/10, Linux, QNX, Solaris, Cygwin & MinGW), Macintosh (68K & Power PC running Mac OS X or Linux), ARM (Raspbian/Fedora/Ubuntu) and Itanium (OpenVMS).